dergaj79/Java11-exercises/README.md

 # Java11-exercises
-Java 11 exercises with Ntu examples this my exercises to inprove my skilles on java 11 base on ntu site
+Java 11 exercises with Ntu examples this my exercises to improved my skills on java 11 base on ntu site